fightforthefuture/votebot-www/app/_states/wi.md

 * A Wisconsin driver’s license or ID card
 * Any other ID card or license issued by a Wisconsin government agency or unit
 * An employee ID card with a photograph (but not a business card)
-* A real property tax bill or receipt for 2015 or 2016
+* A real property tax bill or receipt from the last two years
 * A residential lease (doesn’t count if you submit the form by mail)
 * A photo ID from a university, college or technical college with a fee receipt
 * A photo ID from a university, college or technical college with an on-campus housing listing provided by the university, * college or technical college to the municipality